Danny-Kettle/EcommerceSEO/README.md

 <p>To run this project open the terminal navigate to the root directory and type ``` NPM run dev ```.</p>
 <p>If the database stops working it is because there are too many connections just restart the local server.</p>

+<H1>The database is currently not running for resource reasons</H1>